Vanilla Sky: Music

 Vanilla Sky's score was by Crowe's then wife, Nancy Wilson, who also scored Jerry Maguire and Almost Famous.
 Wilson spent nine months on the film's music, which was done through experimentation of sound collages.
 "We were trying to balance out the heaviness of the story with sugary pop-culture music," she said.
 "We made sound collages of all kinds.
 We were channeling Brian Wilson to a large extent.
 I was recording things through hoses, around corners, playing guitars with cello bows, and with [music editor] Carl Kaller, we tried all kinds of wacky stuff.
 In the murder–sex scene sound collage, Cameron even used Brian Wilson's speaking voice from a Pet Sounds mix session."

+Besides the publicly available soundtrack album, Music from Vanilla Sky, the original score was released as a "for your consideration" release for Academy Awards nomination and never released publicly for sale.

 The eponymous song from the soundtrack, written and recorded by Paul McCartney, was nominated for an Academy Award for Best Original Song.
 Additional songs featured included Radiohead's song "Everything in Its Right Place", and "Svefn-g-englar" by the Icelandic group Sigur Rós.